Last Updated on

 - How to gain admission easily into Nigeria Universities

 - How to study online course and earn a degree

 - Study abroad for free through scholarships

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Linguistics in Nigeria universities.
 These subjects combination are also applicable to other O’level exams such as NECO AND GCE.
 The O level requirement, that is, the required WAEC subject combination for Linguistics must include:

 These listed subjects are compulsory for anyone writing WAEC and other O level examinations.
+Literature is compulsory for Linguistics.
 I will advise you to include a Language in your O level subjects.
 For the record, if you are one of those students seeking admission into any universities, college or polytechnics in Lagos State, Yoruba Language is compulsory for Linguistics.
 So now that you know the compulsory O level subject requirement to study Linguistics, let also look at JAMB UTME and Direct requirements.